 To prevent cavities, you need to remove plaque, the transparent layer of bacteria that coats the teeth.
 The best way to do this is by brushing your teeth twice a day and flossing at least once a day.
 Brushing also stimulates the gums, which helps to keep them healthy and prevent gum disease.

 Tooth brushing removes some plaque, but cannot reach between the teeth, where gum disease and tooth decay are common.
 Flossing helps to remove plaque where the toothbrush can’t reach.

 Electric toothbrushes are better in that the amount of energy exerted can clean and reach areas that a conventional brush can’t.
 If you have sensitive gums, are elderly, have trouble properly brushing, or are looking to improve your brushing game and oral hygiene, electric toothbrushes are definitely for you.

-That said, with standard toothbrushes or electric, the only results you will see are the ones that you enact yourself.
-If you aren’t brushing for at least two minutes two times a day, flossing regularly and using proper ADA-approved toothpaste, you won’t see results regardless of the type of toothbrush you use.
+That said, with standard toothbrushes or electric, the only results you will see are the ones you enact yourself.
+If you aren’t brushing for at least two minutes two times a day, flossing regularly, and using proper ADA-approved toothpaste, you won’t see results, regardless of the type of toothbrush you use.

 Don’t forget to visit our Fairhope dental office for twice-yearly cleanings and checkups with Dr. Deese.
 We’ll make sure your home care routine is effective and provide any support you need to improve your oral health.

 If it’s been six months since your last dental checkup, then it’s time to contact our practice and schedule your next appointment!

 Brushing: Step 1